Roderick Watkins

-Roderick Watkins DL (born 1964) is an English composer and the Vice Chancellor of Anglia Ruskin University, in East Anglia.
+Roderick Evan Watkins DL (born 1964) is an English composer and the Vice Chancellor of Anglia Ruskin University, in East Anglia.

 Early life

 Watkins was educated at Gresham's School, the Oberlin Conservatory in the United States, where he took a degree in Philosophy and Composition, and then at the Royal Academy of Music.
 He won all of the Academy's most important prizes for composition, completed his doctorate, and became a Leverhulme Fellow.
 He also spent a year at the Institute for Research and Coordination in Acoustics and Music in Paris, where he later returned as a research composer.
 His teachers included Hans Werner Henze, Richard Hoffmann, and Paul Patterson.

 Career

 Watkins taught composition and contemporary music at Canterbury Christ Church University, Kent, becoming Programme Director for Undergraduate Music.
 He was Professor of Composition and Contemporary Music there from 2005 to July 2014.
 In 2014, he was appointed as Pro-Vice Chancellor and as Dean of the Faculty of Arts, Law, and Social Sciences at Anglia Ruskin.
 In 2015, he became Deputy Vice Chancellor for Research and Innovation, then in 2019 Vice Chancellor.